shamayoga/www-shamayoga/everything-yoga/yoga-workshops/index.md

       soothe the mind.
 A detailed approach to a number of classical asanas and deep relaxations techniques.
     Price: £15.00
+  - workshopDate: Saturday 25th August
+    workshopTime: 1 to 3pm
+    Title: Primordial T'ai Chi
+    Venue: 'Power of yoga studio,  Greenhill'
+    Presenter: Steve Avian
+    Description: >-
+      Tai Chi for meditation, healing and energy cultivation .
+An exquisite and easy to learn 800 year old short form .
+    Price: £15
+  - workshopDate: Sunday 16th September
+    workshopTime: 1  to 2.15pm
+    Title: Free Yoga Teacher Training Taster Session
+    Venue: 'Power of yoga studio,  Greenhill'
+    Presenter: Steve Avian
+    Description: "• Get a feel for the 1 year, world recognised 200-hour Yoga Alliance-certificated course, now in its’ 12th year\n\n• Sample a free yoga class\n\n• Meet prospective students and those already booked\n\n• Get an overview of course topics and workshops\n\n\_• Engage in a question and answer session\n\n• Pick up a calendar and registration form\n\n• Take the opportunity to register for the course on the day"
+    Price: Free
   - workshopDate: Saturday 1st October
     workshopTime: 2 to 4.30pm
     Title: Flowing Forms and Yoga Dances